paritytech/research/docs/Polkadot/economics/4-gamification.md

 It is crucial to remain aware of these dynamics and mitigate them by distributing final decision-making power among key stake-holders.
 With this awareness, mechanisms can be implemented to further improve decision outcomes.
 For example, a study by [MacDougall & Baum (1997)](https://journals.sagepub.com/doi/abs/10.1177/104973239700700407) demonstrated that explicitly appointing a "devil's advocate" can enhance results by regularly challenging group consensus.

-Studies in behavioral economics show that individual decision-making is influenced by *loss-aversion*.
+Studies in behavioral economics show that individual decision-making is influenced by *loss aversion*.
 This phenomenon arises from a non-linear utility function, where the subjective evaluation of outcomes differs between gains and lossess relative to a reference point.
 Specifically, the disutility of a loss is greater than the utility gained from an equivalent gain ([Kahneman & Tversky, 1992](https://link.springer.com/article/10.1007/BF00122574)).
 One consequence of this is the *endowment effect* ([Kahneman, Knetsch & Thaler, 1990](https://www.journals.uchicago.edu/doi/abs/10.1086/261737)), which describes the tendency to value an item simply because one possesses it.
 A practical implication for incentive system design is that users tend to exert greater effort to retain something when there is a possibility of losing it.

 In conclusion, carefully designing a gamified experience can enhance the overall governance process, leading to more active discussions, and, ideally, better decisions.